 Management-cultural and biological control

 Deep plowing sunflower stubble in fall in Manitoba reduced moth emergence the following season by about 80 percent.
 Research in North Dakota suggested that delaying planting sunflower until late May or early June may reduce infestation levels of the banded sunflower moth.
 Parasitic wasps attack both the eggs and larvae of the moth, and general predators in the sunflower field consume both larvae and eggs.

 Banded sunflower moths tend to congregate around field margins just before plants flower.
-Treating the margins at this time can significantly reduce adults and minimize insecticide treatment costs and impacts on pollinators.
+Treating field margins at this time can significantly reduce adults and minimize insecticide treatment costs and impacts on pollinators.